-Halving is a process of complicating of cryptocurrency mining by reduction of the miners’ reward.
-Such means are necessary to regulate the emission of Bitcoin.
+Cryptocurrency halving is a process of complicating of crypto mining by reduction of the miners’ reward.
+Such means are necessary to regulate the emission of Bitcoin and some other cryptocurrencies.

-Cryptocurrency halving plays an important role not only for miners but also for the operation of the entire cryptocurrency network.
+Crypto halving plays an important role not only for miners but also for the operating of the entire cryptocurrency network.
 Let’s see what halving is and how it works.

 In the cryptocurrency sphere, the concept of halving refers to the process of reducing the rate at which new cryptocurrency units are generated.
-Such measures are necessary to regulate the emission of Bitcoins.
+Such measures are necessary to regulate the emission of Bitcoin.